BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 1. Add the following to your Podfile:
     ```Ruby
     pod "react-native-branch", path: "../node_modules/react-native-branch"
-    pod "Branch-SDK", path: "../node_modules/react-native-branch/ios"
     ```
     Adjust the path if necessary to indicate the location of your `node_modules` subdirectory.
-    **Note:** If you are using Branch's Segment integration, use
-    ```Ruby
-    pod "react-native-branch-segment", path: "../node_modules/react-native-branch"
-    ```
-    and do not include `pod "Branch-SDK"`.
-2. Run `pod install` to regenerate the Pods project with these new dependencies.
+2. Run `pod install` to regenerate the Pods project with the new dependencies.
 2. (Optional) Add a branch.json file to your app project.
 See https://rnbranch.app.link/branch-json.
 4. Follow the [setup instructions](#setup).